sheel-todkar/Travel-wise/README.md

-# Navigo - AI Travel Planner 🏜🗺
+# TravelWise - AI Travel Planner 🏜🗺

 ## Description

-Navigo is a travel planning application designed to help users create personalized itineraries.
+TravelWise is a travel planning application designed to help users create personalized itineraries.
 By leveraging AI, it suggests hotel and activity options based on the users' preferences to simplify their travel planning experience.

 ## Features

 - Personalized daily travel itineraries with activity suggestions and directions
 - Hotel recommendations with Google Maps integration
-- View of previously, generated trips
+- View of previously generated trips
 - Login with Google Authentication

 ## Technologies